am- 4 pm every day

 March 2015 News

-The Snow Geese are just south of the Canada/USA border in the Skagit estuary right now, but will be moving northwards and feeding again here in the Fraser delta this month and into April.
-In the meantime, the Sanctuary in late winter is a good place to spot lots of hawks and eagles, and some of the geese and songbirds are starting to check out nest sites, so dress warmly and come for a nice quiet visit.
+The Snow Geese are starting to move north now, and we have been seeing large flocks in the fields of Westham Island on the approach to the Sanctuary.
+They have been just south of the border in the Skagit estuary for the past few months, but are now moving into the Fraser delta this month and fueling up for their migration north ot Wrangel Island Russia to nest.
+In the meantime, the Sanctuary in spring is a good time to watch nesting behavior of the other birds, and some of the warblers are starting to pass through northwards, so dress warmly and come for a nice quiet visit.